 Strong digital marketing management is the cornerstone of all online marketing efforts and plays a crucial role in the overall growth of an organization.
-Particularly now with marketing spend on the rise, it’s essential for organizations to ensure this vital role is being addressed by the right person.
+Particularly now, with marketing spend on the rise it’s essential for organizations to ensure this vital role is being addressed by the right person with the right expertise.
 Below, I’ll go over some things to take into consideration as you make your decision and provide insights that will help you set the stage for success within your company.

 Become Familiar with a Digital Marketing Manager’s Role Before You Decide

 A digital marketing manager blends business prowess with creativity while overseeing all your digital channels and managing the team responsible for producing marketing materials.
-This includes things like website copy, blogs, social media, emails, and display ads, as well as SEO.
-He or she crafts campaigns around business goals, monitors analytics, and adjusts the strategy as needed to improve results.
+This includes things like website copy, blog posts, social platforms like, Twitter, Facebook, and LinkedIn, emails, display ads, and digital advertising, as well as SEO and PPC.
+He or she crafts campaigns around business goals, observes the latest trends, monitors analytics and adjusts the strategy as needed to improve results.

-The role is unique because a digital marketing manager essentially needs to be an expert in all areas of digital marketing in order to be able to troubleshoot issues and help the digital marketing team home in their skills.
+The role is unique because a digital marketing manager essentially needs to be an expert in all digital marketing activities in order to be able to troubleshoot issues and help the digital marketing team home in their skills.

 - An understanding of your brand

-- An understanding of your market and audience(s)
+- An understanding of your niche market and audience(s)